 Treatment for Substance Use Disorders

 If you or someone you love is struggling with an addiction, our addiction specialists are available around the clock to assist you.
-Evoke Wellness FL offers cutting-edge addiction treatment.
+Evoke Wellness at Miramar offers cutting-edge addiction treatment.
 We are South Florida’s premier medical detox and residential treatment facility.
 We will help you rebuild your life and get on the road to a long-lasting recovery.
 Call us today for more information around the clock.